What is Adjustment of Status?

 - Await Notice of Action for an interview, if necessary

 - If approved, go to your local USCIS field office to get passport stamped with temporary green card

 - Receive permanent green card, Form I-551 in the mail

 Please note that if you use RapidVisa for your AOS, we will provide you with a customized, more detailed adjustment of status checklist of items specific to your situation.

 Continuing Path to Citizenship

 Securing lawful permanent residency in the United States is just one more step on the path to United States citizenship.
 Five years after receiving residency, the individual is allowed to apply for naturalization.
-If all criteria are met, the resident then gains the full benefits of being a US citizen.
+If all criteria is met, the resident then gains the full benefits of being a US citizen.